Gilbert of Assailly

-Gilbert of Assailly (died 1183) was the fifth Grand Master of the Knights Hospitaller, serving from 1162 or 1163 to 1170, when he was deposed.
+Gilbert of Assailly (died 1183) was the fifth master of the Knights Hospitaller, serving from 1162 or 1163 to 1170, when he was deposed.
 As Grand Master, he succeeded Auger de Balben (rather than Arnaud de Comps that some compilations listed).
-Nevertheless, most sources list him as the fifth, rather than fourth, Grand Master and this biography continues that tradition, with the exception being Delaville Le Roulx' work.
+Nevertheless, most sources list him as the fifth, rather than fourth, master and this biography continues that tradition, with the exception being Delaville Le Roulx' work.
 He was succeeded by Gastone de Murols.
 Gilbert encouraged Amalric of Jerusalem in his unsuccessful invasion of Egypt, leaving the Order in debt and causing the reexamination of its military role.

 Biography

 Little was known of Gilbert before his elevation to the magistracy of the Hospitallers' Order other than he was already old when it was conferred on him, and that the termination of his name suggests that he was of French origin and considered to be a knight.
 It is with him that the Order became truly military, which is indicated in a letter addressed to Bertrandus, Archbishop of Trani.

 An undated act also states that Amalric of Nesle, the Latin Patriarch of Jerusalem, solicited aid from Westerners in favor of the Holy Land and recommended that the prelates and princes welcome Gilbert as the new Grand Master.
 Also, through an important act of donation in favor of the Order, we know that it was in Le Puy on 15 August 1166 with Raymond V of Toulouse.

 During his magisterium, the Order acquired territories in the County of Tripoli and the Principality of Antioch.
 Two acts of donation bear mentioning: the first in January 1168 from Bohemond III of Antioch and the second in 1170 from Amalric of Jerusalem during the captivity of Raymond III of Tripoli.
 They highlighted a transfer of regal rights to the Hospitallers and recognized military privileges above the common law, giving them a form of quasi-sovereignty.
 They also purchased the land for Castle Belvoir at Kawkab al-Hawa, north of Beit She'an, and otherwise expanded their fortifications.
 Gilbert also began regulating the constitution of the Order.